naobservatory/p2ra/model.md

 The amount of shared variation between samples might also depend on features they have in common such as a shared sampling location or similar sampling times.
 (Issue [#59](https://github.com/naobservatory/p2ra/issues/59) outlines a simple way forward here.)

-A related issue is that we may have prevalence data that is more relevant for some samples than for others, but is not perfectly aligned with the sampling times and locations.
+A related issue is that we will usually have prevalence estimates for multiple times and places that don't line up exactly with the sampling times and locations.
 In this case, we may want to have a stochastic process model (e.g., a Gaussian process) of the true prevalence that can be updated with our prevalence estimates and then emit the parameters for the negative binomial regressions.

 As mentioned in the [Model](#model) section, it would also be useful to extend the negative binomial regression to include predictors other than sample identity.